axelarnetwork/axelar-contract-deployments/sui/README.md

 ## Prerequisites

+Install Sui CLI: `brew install sui`

-A private key can be created as follows:
+A Sui keypair can be created as follows.

+1. Using Sui CLI:

 ```bash
 sui client new-address secp256k1 wallet